NelisW/pyradi/README.md

 ## Get the code via Python pip or easy_install

+**Note that the PyPi version is not up to date with the github version.**

 You can download the pyradi package using pip, from the command line by typing

     pip install --upgrade pyradi

-This command will install or upgrade pyradi to the latest version in <https://pypi.python.org/pypi/pyradi/>.
+This command will install or upgrade pyradi to the latest version written to  <https://pypi.python.org/pypi/pyradi/>.
 If the install is successful, pyradi is available for use immediately, no further action is required.
 The pip install may initiate the download of numpy, scipy, matplotlib or scikit-image if these are not presently in your Python distribution.

-The pyradi version in pip is built at regular intervals from the subversion repository, but may not have all the very latest updates.
+The pyradi version in pip is **not** built at regular intervals from the subversion repository, but definitely does not have all the very latest version.

 Instructions on how to use pip is available at <http://www.pythonforbeginners.com/basics/python-pip-usage> and  <http://www.pip-installer.org/en/latest/installing.html>.